-Overview of Beacon Gateway
+Overview of beacon gateway

 A beacon gateway is a reader in a Ble beacon setup.
-It can also be defined as a Bluetooth-enabled reader that enables the communication between Bluetooth low-energy beacons.
+It can also be defined as a Bluetooth-enabled reader that enables communication between Bluetooth low-energy beacons.
 It also allows data transmission from smart devices to BLE beacons in the same building and vice versa.

 Bluetooth beacon gateway is a hardware transmitter and functions based on Bluetooth Low Energy.
 It is visible to all Bluetooth-equipped devices when they are in the same range.
 Typically, its read range is between 100-300 meters.
 These devices include;